 4. Student Agency

 Students here are truly given a voice and a real choice in how they learn.
 They get to help set their own goals, pick out topics they want to explore, and even decide how they’ll show what they understand.
-This specific sense of ownership it’s actually a really powerful motivator for students.
+This specific sense of ownership is actually a really powerful motivator for students.

 When students have this kind of agency, they just become much more invested in their own education, which makes sense.
 They start developing really important skills, things like goal-setting, managing their time, and self-reflection, all crucial for future success.
 This process helps them become proactive, independent learners.